 John R. Justice (JRJ) Loan Repayment Program provides federally funded loan repayment assistance for state, local and federal public defenders and prosecutors who agree to remain employed as public defenders and prosecutors for at least three years.
 Funds are allocated annually from the Bureau of Justice Assistance and administered by GSFA.
 Applicants apply to GSFA based on the programmatic criteria set forth by the United States Department of Justice.

-Dual Enrollment is a dual credit enrollment program for eligible high school and home study students who wish to earn high school and college credit for postsecondary coursework.
+Dual Enrollment is a dual credit enrollment program for eligible high school and home study students, enrolled in 10th, 11th and 12th grades, who wish to earn high school and college credit for postsecondary coursework.
 Dual Enrollment funding is available during the fall, winter, spring and summer terms of the school year.
+Eligible students may receive Dual Enrollment funding up to the 30 semester or 45 quarter hours program Funding Cap.
 Dual Enrollment funding may cover the cost of standard undergraduate tuition, mandatory fees and a book allowance for a maximum of 15 semester or 12 quarter hours per term.